 September 1942 .
+1942 A

-1942 the River and may be abl ard, and this town is 115 cing quickly to Deploy Elements of the 4th Panzer Army, Army Group South 3x Grenadiers 1x Grenadiers 1x Weapon Term 👬 1x Pz II F 1x Pz III J1 1x Semovente +7/32 2x 7.5cm Pak 4 J AT Gun 1x Smoke
+the River and may be abl ard, and this town is cing quickly Deploy Elements of the 4th Panzer Army, Army Group South

+3x Grenadiers 1x Grenadiers 1x Weapon Term

+1x Pz II F 1x Pz III J1 1x Semovente 47/32

+2x 7.5cm Pak 40 AT Gun

+1x Smoke

 1x Trench

+rly ite + End

-Reinforcement 1 1x Pz II F 👬
+Reinforcement 1 1x Pz II F 👯 Early Deck

-Early Deck

-+ End

-6x Empty

-tav. a d story

-rly

-te

-ontent of
+tav. a dstory ontent of

-Fog of War 2x
+Fog of War

+6x

 6 Consult your secret objectives, units and assets for the scenario and prepare a strategy.

 Objectives: The winner of the scenario will have earned the most victory points from completion of their objectives.

 Units: Your units will be moving and firing, trying to overcome the opponent and achieve the scenario's objectives.

 Assets: Your assets fall into one of five different types:

 Equipment: These are upgrades to one or more of your units, making them more effective.
 In some cases they are single-use only.
 Indicate which unit(s) have the equipment by putting a numbered unit marker on the asset card and the corresponding marker next to the equipped unit on the map.
 When a unit carrying equipment is eliminated their equipment remains on the hex as indicated by the marker.
 Any unit from either side that starts or ends their move in that hex may attempt to take it by passing a valor check.
 If the valor check is passed they take and now may use the equipment.
 If it is failed the equipment is removed from the game.
 Fortification: Defender-only assets that provide exceptional protection for the defender's unit(s).
 Obstacle: Defender-only assets that make it more difficult for the attacker to traverse the battlefield.
 They may also confer defensive benefits.
 These are part of the fog of war, and appear on fog of war markers which are revealed when an attacker's unit first enters the area in which they are located.
 Strategic: This includes things like ambush, which are set up at as part of the fog of war; intelligence, which gives the attacker insight into the defensive position; or off-map weapons of tremendous power such as artillery and dive bombers.
 Weapon Team: Crewed weapons such as machine guns, mortars and towed anti-tank guns that are manned by a weapon team.
 As with equipment, indicate which weapon team crews each asset by putting a numbered marker on the asset card and the corresponding marker next to the weapon team on the map.
 Weapons may only be crewed by the weapon team they started the scenario with.
-"Wars may be fought with weapons, but they are won by men.
-It is the spirit of men who follow and of the man who leads that gains the victory." - George S. Patton
+"If we come to a minefield, our infantry attacks exactly as it were not there." - Georgy Zhukov